 - Excellent for getting your fishing bait deep under water

 - Very easy to rig weedless with most soft plastics

 - Most swimbaits on a Tokyo will sink quickly

 Texas Rig for Swimbaits

 Texas rigging your swimbait is one of the most popular weedless fishing choices out there.
 It’s also a very beginner-friendly rig that is great for anglers of all ages and skill levels.
 Texas rigs are great for use in the late spring and throughout the entire summer when the water temperatures start to rise.
 It also does exceptionally well when fished in murky or stained water.

-Most anglers will use a Texas rigged swimbait on a 7 foot medium power rod, using fluorocarbon line around 15 pound test with a wide gap hook.
-This gives a great leverage for long casting and varied retrieving, as well as ensuring you can haul in even the largest and most aggressive fighter.
+Most anglers will use a Texas rigged swimbait on a 7-foot medium power rod, using a fluorocarbon line around a 15-pound test with a wide gap hook.
+This gives great leverage for long casting and varied retrieving, as well as ensuring you can haul in even the largest and most aggressive fighter.

 One of the best rigging tips when fishing with a swimbait on your Texas rig is to try different retrieval speeds and movements.
 If you aren’t getting much attention from one technique, switch it up with the next cast and see if you have better results.